NordicWayInterchange/interchange/README.md

 ![Interchange architecture](/diagrams/interchange_architecture.png)

+Neighbour nodes registered in the DNS (domain name server) will be discovered via a control channel.

+All neighbours must present the message types they produce - capabilities in this discovery process.

+Neighbours also has a set of message types they are interested in - subscriptions.
+If a neighbour produces a message type we are interested in, we issue a subscription request to the neighbour.

-More Tecnichal information on this open source implementation of the interchange node is found on the [Github Wiki](https://github.com/NordicWayInterchange/interchange/wiki)
+More information on the concepts and the open source implementation of the interchange node is found on the [Github Wiki](https://github.com/NordicWayInterchange/interchange/wiki)

 Additional information about the Nordic Way Interchange Node can be found [here](https://www.nordicway.net/).